mirjak/draft-kuehlewind-updates-tag/draft-kuehlewind-update-tag.md

 the RFC series.
 All three tags can only be used to reference other RFCs (and not as reference to external sources).

-As today with "updates" none of the new tags makes the extended/amended RFC invalid.
+As today with "updates", none of the new tags makes the extended/amended RFC invalid.
 An implementation that conforms to the amended RFC still conforms to that RFC, even when an amendment is published.
-However, an implementation can, and hopefully should, of course be updates to also conform to the new RFC with the amendment.
-If only conformance to the new RFC is desired, obsoleting the respective RFC with a new full specification may be more appropriate.
+However, an implementation can, and hopefully should, of course be updated to also conform to the new RFC with the amendment.
+If only conformance to the new RFC is desired, obsoleting the respective RFC with a new full (bis) specification may be more appropriate and should be consider instead.

 This document does not impose any restrictions on the status or maturity level of the RFC that uses these new tags in relation the RFC that gets amended/extended.